 “By duping your students into believing the universe is made up of particles that don’t actually exist?”

 He didn’t think about the mouse again that night.
-When the baby rodent appeared a second and then a third time and he still couldn’t see it he played along.
+When the baby rodent appeared a second, then a third time, and he still couldn’t see it he played along.
 Was she trying to pull one over on him, a test to see how far he would let it go?
 Was it a game, like her teasing him about his job?
-By the time he realized it was not a test or a game, it was too late.
+By the time he realized it was not a test or a game, it didn’t matter.
 He loved her.

-He sometimes wondered how his need for order could coexist with his acceptance of Lucy’s hallucinations but he always concluded that it wasn’t that different from physics, which continually required suspension of the probable.
-It was part of what made him love science.
-The physicist wants to find order and the universe keeps constructing trap-lines of infinity that make a definitive conclusion impossible.
-The exhilaration Max experienced in the simplest, provable discoveries gave him comfort.
-Lucy had, in her own way, found comfort by simply going around the trap-lines to buy invisible funereal urns for pets.
+He sometimes wondered how this need for order could coexist with his acceptance of Lucy’s hallucinations but he always concluded that it wasn’t that different from physics, which continually required suspension of the probable.
+The physicist wants to find order and the universe keeps constructing trap-lines that make a definitive conclusion impossible.
+The exhilaration Max experienced in the simplest, provable theories gave him comfort.
+Lucy had, in her own way, found comfort by simply going around the trap-lines to buy invisible funeral urns for pets.

 Max and Lucy were happy in Fort Greene even though it was considered a rough neighborhood when they first moved there.
-Crack vials, condoms, and stained underwear littered the park.
+Crack vials, condoms, stained underwear, lost single shoes, and fast food wrappers littered the park in between jonquils that somehow found the grit to persist.
 Handsome, old brownstones and clapboards in various states of dilapidation were, for Max, a melancholy sight but Lucy could read their history and saw the exquisite patina of time.
 It might have been unnerving for someone who didn’t have Lucy’s talent for sidestepping traps, but she saw through the tawdriness of the neighborhood and was captivated by its inhabitants.
-Her ability to see sparkling leaves dancing in the once elegant London plane trees, now grimy with city dust, or the dainty, ballet-like walk of an old woman carrying shopping bags, was infectious and Max began to regard their new home through the particles of light in Lucy’s eyes.
+Her ability to see sparkling leaves dancing in the once elegant London plane trees, now grimy with city dust, or the dainty, ballet-like walk of an old woman carrying shopping bags, was infectious and Max began to regard their new home through the light of Lucy’s eyes.

 Lucy was the one who found the Fort Greene apartment, two upper floors of a three-story clapboard, set amongst the brownstones of the block.
-At first glance, the shocking Caribbean blue paint with white, filigreed trim looked garish and completely out of place amongst the browns and greys of Fort Greene, but there was a vitality about it that was not unlike Lucy’s own.
+At first glance, the shocking Caribbean blue paint with white, filigreed trim looked garish and completely out of place amongst the browns and greys of Fort Greene, but there was a vitality about it that was not unlike Lucy’s own and Max began to love the cheerfulness of the house.
+By comparison, the brownstones seemed constricted and lacking in mirth.
 The landlady took great pride in her house, meticulously maintaining every detail.
-A formidable, Grenadian woman, who wore impossibly cheerful colors of bright reds, taxi cab yellows, electric greens, was known to the neighborhood as Queen Mother.
+A formidable Grenadian woman, who wore impossibly joyful colors––bright reds, taxi cab yellow, electric greens, Caribbean Sea turquoise––she was known to the neighborhood as Queen Mother.

-Queen Mother lived on the first floor, where she was able to walk out her kitchen door to work in the dizzying lush garden she cultivated on her small plot of land.
-Squash blossoms were in bloom and leaves glimmered like green glass amongst the delicate, pink flowers of rose geraniums and the aromatic feverfew.
+Queen Mother lived on the first floor where she was able to walk out her kitchen door to work in the dizzying lush garden she cultivated on her small plot of land.
+Squash blossoms were in bloom and leaves sparkled like iridescent jewel beetles amongst the delicate, pink flowers of rose geraniums and the aromatic feverfew.
 Queen Mother used feverfew to brew teas for clients who came from all five boroughs to be treated for joint pain, migraines, or other more serious maladies.
-Every day she made a specially concocted tea for Max and she wouldn’t let him out of her kitchen until he had drunk it.
+Every day she made a specially concocted tea of it for Max and she wouldn’t let him out of her kitchen until he drank it.